 Current draw by a DC fan motor

-When examining the label on a DC brushless fan or examining a data sheet, the value for current draw will be given as an average current.
+When examining the label on a DC brushless fan or examining a datasheet, the value for the current draw will be given as an average current.
 What may not be understood is the current draw from this fan is not a DC current.
 A typical current waveform is shown in Figure 2 below.

 Changes in fan characteristics as system pressure changes

 The current and speed of a fan as presented in a datasheet are measured in a free air condition.
 This is the easiest way to measure these fan parameters, but it is an unfortunate choice, as no fan application will actually be operating in a free-air environment.
 Once a fan is installed into a system, it will be subject to the pressure of that system.

 Figure 3: Typical fan PQ curve